sboomi/exploradome_tangram/README.md

 ## In Details
 ```
 ├──  data
-│    └── data  - here's the image classification datasets (from video_to_img).
+│    └── data  - here's the image classification datasets.
-│    └── train - here's the file to train dataset.
+│    └── test_full   - here's the file to test dataset.
-│    └── validation  		 - here's the file to validation dataset.
+│    └── train_full  - here's the file to train dataset.
-│    └── video_to_img    - here's the file of raw image extraction of video file.
-│    └── WIN_20200727_16_30_12_Pro.mp4    - here's the tangram video for the creation of the datasets.
 │
 │
 ├──  modules - this file contains the modules.
 │    └── get_img_from_webcam.py  - here's the file to extract images of video cam, split in two.
 │
 │
 ├── saved_model - this folder contains any customed layers of your project.
 │   └──
 │   └──
 │